 Will the Leader find out whether there has been progress?

 I will endeavour to find out for the Senator.

 I thank the Leader.

 Senator McFadden raised the issue of credit unions, which is important.
 We need to give consideration to the restriction on savings and the euro rate versus the interbank rate.
 Senator McFadden has highlighted an important matter and it is one in respect of which we deserve answers.
 The credit union movement has always been to the forefront and is the bedrock of many communities.
-I hope the Minister will come to the House in due course to discuss this matter.
+I hope the Minister for Finance will come to the House in due course to discuss this matter.

 Senator Mac Lochlainn referred to Rockall.
 I do not have all the answers to the questions he raised because I am not a member of the Government.
 I might be a member of the party that is in government but I am not at the Cabinet table.
 The Minister for Agriculture, Food and the Marine, Deputy Creed, met fishing representatives on Friday last.
 As Senator Feighan correctly stated, it is because of Brexit that we are having this issue.
 Ireland's position has been very clear.
 It has been made crystal clear by the Tánaiste, the Taoiseach and the Minister, Deputy Creed.
 There is no basis for excluding Irish fishing vessels from the waters around Rockall, particularly as they are there to legitimately pursue fishing opportunities under EU law.
 As Senator Feighan indicated, 31% of our fish are caught in UK waters.
 I am open to correction on this.
 A number of Members of the Lower House tabled a Topical Issue on the matter this week.
 The Senator has the right to table a Commencement matter.
 I will endeavour to have the Minister come to the House.
 The Government is committed to and clear on the position it has adopted.